am-team/cyclone_lariat/README.md

 #### Example: many-to-one

-The second example is when your have three services: registration - create new user, orders - creates new order also statistic service collect all statistic.
+The second example is when you have three services: _registration_ - creates new users, _order_ service - allows you to create new orders, _statistics_ service collects all statistics.

 ```ruby
 create topic(:user_created, fifo: false)